 - Jurisdictional element description

 - 2) Validation report

 - 3) Validation representation

 - 4) Registration representation

 - 5) Monitoring report

 - 6) Verification report

-- 7) Verfication representation
+- 7) Verification representation

 - 8) Issuance representation

+- 9) For Scenarios 2 and 3, the non-permanence risk report

-- Other, as required
+- 10) Other, as required

-- 4.1.1 The only entities that may initiate the jurisdictional element registration process are the jurisdictional proponent (i.e., government entities or agencies that qualify as jurisdictional proponents), an entity to which the jurisdictional proponent has assigned sole right to the GHG emission reductions for the entire jurisdictional program crediting period, or the authorized representative of either of these entities.
+- 4.1.1 The only entities that may initiate the jurisdictional element registration process are the jurisdictional proponent (i.e., government entities or agencies that qualify as jurisdictional proponents), an entity to which the jurisdictional proponent has assigned sole right to the GHG emission reductions for the entire jurisdictional program crediting period (i.e., an entity that provides proof of right in accordance with Section 4.1.16 below), or the authorized representative of either of these entities.
 No other entity can initiate the jurisdictional element registration process.

+- 4.1.2 The only entities that may initiate the registration and/or issuance process for a nested project are the project proponent, an entity to which the project proponent has assigned sole right to the GHG emission reductions or removals for the entire project crediting period (i.e., an entity that provides proof of right in accordance with Section 4.1.16 below), or the authorized representative of either of these entities.

-- 4.1.2 Notwithstanding the above the request for registration of a jurisdictional element shall be subject to the government approval or no-objection requirements set out in Section 7.1.
+- Note Notwithstanding the above, requests for registration of a jurisdictional element and registration and/or issuance for a nested project may be subject to government approval and shall follow the government approval or no-objection requirements set out in Section 7.1.

+- 4.1.3 Registration of a jurisdictional element may be requested when the jurisdictional element has completed validation but before the first verification of GHG emission reductions.
+Some jurisdictional proponents may be interested in doing this by way of giving market visibility and credibility to their programs.